jannikfstone/rallyefinder/readme.md

 You can retrieve the results of your search by calling GET `/rallyefinder/search/{id}`.
 You will get a JSON back with a field `searchState` which can be "PENDING", "SUCCESS" or "ERROR".
-If the search is in state "SUCCESS" you will additionally get the search results as an array under the key `result`.
+If the search is in state "SUCCESS" you will additionally get the search results as an array under the key `searchResult`.
+The response will also contain a key `searchFilters` which reflects the search filters you passed in.

 ### Requirements